Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 IT projects do not fail by chance.
 They fail for avoidable reasons.
 The top 3: unclear requirements, lack of executive support, unrealistic schedules.
 The successful 30% aren’t smarter – they have better processes.
 You can have that too.

-You've just approved 2 million for a new system.
-The project should go live in 18 months.
-Best people, clear plan, everyone motivated.
+You have just approved 2 million for a new system.
+The project was supposed to go live in 18 months.
+Top people, clear plan, everyone motivated.

 14 months later: 800,000 over budget.
-Six months delay.
+Six months behind schedule.
 The CEO asks why no one saw this earlier.

 This is not your fault.
 This is the norm.

 The Standish Group has been analyzing IT projects for 30 years.
 The results?
-Remarkably consistent - and remarkably depressing.
-70% fail or dramatically miss their targets.
+Remarkably consistent—and remarkably depressing.
+70% fail or miss their goals massively.

 These are not isolated cases.
-This is a systematic problem.
+This is a systemic problem.

-After hundreds of projects we've supported, we see the same patterns again and again.
+After hundreds of projects we have supported, we keep seeing the same patterns.

 The project starts.
-The business owner knows their problem but can't describe it precisely.
+The business owner knows their problem but cannot describe it precisely.
 IT tries to read minds.

-Six weeks later, both understand completely different things.
+Six weeks later, both sides understand completely different things.

-Then comes scope creep: "Wait, we needed that too."
-"Oh yes, that too."
-In the end, you build something else - bigger, more complex, more expensive.
+Then scope creep sets in: "Wait, we needed this too."
+"Oh right, that as well."
+In the end, you build something else—bigger, more complex, more expensive.

 Unclear requirements cause 40% of project delays.
-The largest single cause.
+The single biggest cause.

 The project needs decisions.
-Quickly.
+Fast.
 The sponsor is busy.
 In five other projects.
 No one gives the go-ahead for critical decisions.

 The project slows to 30% speed.

-In projects with an active sponsor: 70% success rate.
-Without: 30%.
+For projects with an active sponsor: 70% success rate.
+Without one: 30%.

-"We need this in 6 months for the big client."
+"We need this in 6 months for the major client."

 The project is actually a 12-month project.
 But the pressure is enormous.
-The estimate is "adjusted."
-Everyone knows it's unrealistic.
+The estimate gets "adjusted."
+Everyone knows it is unrealistic.
 No one says it out loud.

 Six months later: 60% done.
 Panic mode.
 Overtime.
-Bugs that aren't tested.
+Bugs that have not been tested.

-Projects with "accelerated timelines" have 3x higher error rates.
+Projects with "accelerated timelines" have a 3x higher defect rate.

 You have Java developers.
 The project is a cloud migration to AWS with Kubernetes.
-No one has ever done this.
+No one has ever done this before.

-Or: You have developers but no Product Owner who has time for questions.
+Or: You have developers, but no product owner with time for questions.
 The designer is responsible for five projects.

 Insufficient skills cost 1–3 weeks of rework per quarter.

-The team doesn't sit together.
+The team is not co-located.
 Business and IT speak different languages.
-The status report comes on Fridays - but no one really knows what "yellow" means.
+The status report comes on Fridays—but no one really knows what "yellow" means.

-A big problem is noticed.
-The info goes to the tech lead.
+A major problem is noticed.
+The information goes to the tech lead.
 Then to the project manager.
 Then to the sponsor.
 Six days later, an emergency call is scheduled.

 Communication problems cause 30% of delays.

-The projects that work are not made by smarter people.
+The projects that work are not led by smarter people.
 They have better systems.

-8-10% of the budget in the requirements phase.
-This is not waste - this is insurance.
+Invest 8–10% of the budget in the requirements phase.
+That is not waste—it is insurance.

 Workshops with all stakeholders.
 Documentation in one system, not in emails.
-Define scope freeze point.
-After that: Change request with explicit costs.
+Define a scope-freeze point.
+After that: change request with explicit costs.

 Not someone who starts the project and then disappears.
-Someone who invests time monthly.
-Who removes blockades.
+Someone who invests time every month.
+Who removes blockers.
 Who makes decisions.

 This is not optional.
 This is a prerequisite.

-Three-point estimates: optimistic, probable, pessimistic.
-30-40% contingency in complex projects.
+Three-point estimates: optimistic, likely, pessimistic.
+30–40% contingency for complex projects.

 Weekly syncs between business and tech.
 What have we achieved?
 Where are the surprises?

 Clear escalation paths.
-If a blocker lasts more than two days, it goes up.
+If a blocker lasts longer than two days, it gets escalated.

-The biggest mistake we see: Hoping it will be okay.
+The biggest mistake we see: hoping it will somehow work out.

-"What if the database doesn't perform?" - No planning.
+"What if the database does not perform?" — No planning.

 "What if the vendor disappears?" — No backup solution.